tokenika/tokenika.github.io/steem/IntroducingEOSFactory1.0.md

 # Introducing EOSFactory v1.0 with standardized unit testing and Visual Studio Code integration

-**We are proud to announce the second release of EOSFactory.
-With this release unit tests for EOS smart-contracts become standardized and thus much more reliable.
-Also, you can now tap into all the utilities offered by Visual Studio Code IDE.
+**We are proud to announce a new release of EOSFactory.
+The main feature introduced in this release are standardized unit tests for EOS smart-contracts.
+Also, thanks to tight integration with Visual Studio Code you can now tap into the rich world of utilities offered by the VSC community.
 Our long-term goal is to turn EOSFactory into a comprehensive IDE (Integrated Development Environment) for EOS smart-contracts.**

 ![img](https://cdn.steemitimages.com/DQmR21xQNJ4CbS1DoJEAutvYFWU9mD11PAYkCQZpLnHXLdY/EOSFactory%20logo.png)